Katy Tur

-Katherine Bear Tur (/'tɜːr/; born October 26, 1983) is an American author and broadcast journalist working as a correspondent for MS NOW.
-She has anchored daytime news coverage for the network since 2017; her show has been named Katy Tur Reports since 2021.
+Katherine Bear Tur-Dokoupil (/'tɜːr/; born October 26, 1983) is an American author and broadcast journalist working as a correspondent and host of "The Moment" for MS NOW.
+She has anchored daytime news coverage for the network since 2017; her show had been named Katy Tur Reports since 2021, but in June 2026 became The Moment with Katy Tur.
 She has also reported for the NBC news platforms Early Today, Today, NBC Nightly News, Meet the Press, and WNBC-TV, and for The Weather Channel.

 Early life

 Tur is the daughter of journalists Zoey Tur and Marika Gerrard.
-She graduated from Brentwood School (2001), and from the University of California, Santa Barbara (2005) with a Bachelor of Arts in philosophy.
+She graduated from Brentwood School (2001), and from the University of California, Santa Barbara (2005), with a Bachelor of Arts in philosophy.
 She is of Jewish and Greek descent.

 Career

 Tur reported for KTLA, HD News/Cablevision, News 12 Brooklyn, WPIX-TV, and Fox 5 New York.
 Later on, Tur worked as a storm chaser for The Weather Channel on the network's VORTEX2 team.

 NBC News and MSNBC

-In 2009, Tur joined NBC's local station in New York City, WNBC-TV, and then rose to the flagship NBC News at the national network level.
-That year she was awarded AP’s Best Spot News Award for coverage of the March 2008 crane collapse on the Upper East Side of Manhattan.
+In 2009, Tur joined NBC's local station in New York, WNBC-TV, and then rose to the flagship NBC News at the national network level.
+That year she was awarded AP's Best Spot News Award for coverage of the March 2008 crane collapse on the Upper East Side of Manhattan.
 While at NBC News, she covered the death of Cory Monteith, a motorcycle attack on an SUV, and the search for Malaysia Airlines Flight 370.